Spanish ship Nuestra Señora de la Santísima Trinidad: Service

-In July 1779, Spain declared war on Great Britain, joining France in support of the American colonists in the American War of Independence.
-Santísima Trinidad became the flagship of the Spanish fleet, taking part in the Franco-Spanish operations in the English Channel in the late summer of that year.

-On 12 August 1780 she took part in the capture of 55 merchant ships from a convoy of 63, escorted by the ship of the line and three frigates.
-In 1782 she was incorporated into the Mediterranean Squadron, participating in the Great Siege of Gibraltar and she fought in the brief and indecisive Battle of Cape Spartel.
+In July 1779, Spain declared war on Great Britain on the side of France as part of the American Revolutionary War.
+Nuestra Señora de la Santísima Trinidad became the flagship of the Spanish navy, taking part in the failed Armada of 1779 in the English Channel in the late summer of that year.
+During the action of 9 August 1780 she took part in the capture of 55 merchant ships from a convoy of 63, escorted by the ship of the line and three frigates.
+In 1782 Nuestra Señora de la Santísima Trinidad was incorporated into the Spanish Mediterranean Squadron, participating in the Great Siege of Gibraltar and the Battle of Cape Spartel.
 In 1795, she was modified by the addition of extra 8-pounder guns on a new deck between her forecastle and quarterdeck.